Our Top Picks for Ride-On Toys as Pre-Balance Bikes

 FULL REVIEW: Toot Scoot

-Is your child already a master walker and runner, but still too small for a true balance bike?
+Is your toddler already a master walker and runner, but still too small for a true balance bike?
 If so, be sure to check out the TootScoot!
 As the largest pre-balance bike on our list, the TootScoot is a great option for true toddlers, rather than early walkers.
 We love that the TootScoot is shaped like and rides like a true balance bike, so the transition to a standard-sized balance bike is that much easier.

 Its tires are much wider than a standard balance bike, allowing younger, but confident riders to learn balancing skills early.
 It has the added benefit of handlebar height adjustability and 3″ of seat height adjustability, so while more expensive than other ride-on toys, it will fit your child for a longer period of time.